suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 Any of the SFrame ciphersuites defined in the relevant IANA registry can be used to protect MOQT objects.
-The caution against short tags in {{Section 7.5 of I-D.ietf-sframe-enc}} still applies here, but the MOQT environment provides some safeguards that make it safer to use short tags, namely:
+The caution against short tags in {{Section 7.5 of SFRAME}}
+still applies here, but the MOQT environment provides some safeguards that make it safer to use short tags, namely:

 * MOQT has hop-by-hop protections provided by the underlying QUIC layer, so a brute-force attack could only be mounted by a relay.